stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 date: 2019-09-12 04:33:54 +0000
 layout: blog
 title: venture capital and new tech to create value
-sub_heading: 'I was a VC once.
+sub_heading: 'I was a VC.
 I personally loathed reviewing 250 opportunities and meeting 100 founders per year.
 But I loved the bit that came after: deal structuring, deal closing and working with inspiring founders.'
 video_id: ''
 banner_image: "/uploads/venture capital and stratapp.jpg"
 slug: venture capital and next gen tech to create value